Medically Reviewed By Kayla Loibl | Last Edited : November 14,

 Put simply, alcoholism detox (detoxification) is the process of cleansing the body after the long-term use of alcohol.
+Detoxification may be viewed as an important first step.

 According to MedicineNet: